JankMajesty/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+The relationship one(and only one) actor to one or many film_actor.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+It is a bluye lined filled diamond which means that is is a NOT NULL simple attribute.

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+The payments table has no foreign keys only a yellow primary key.
+I can tell because it only has one yellow key and I am looking at a chart on stackoverflow that tells me that yellow keys are just primary keys.

 ##### ER Diagram upload